Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1(incomplete).md

 $$ \mathbf{B}(\mathbf{A}(|v>)) \equiv \mathbf{B}\mathbf{A}|v>$$

+## Matrix Representations of Linear Operators:
-* Linear operators can be thought of as matrix multplications, and matrix multiplications can be thought of linear operators interchangeably.
+* Linear operators can be thought of as matrix multplications, and matrices can be thought of linear operators interchangeably.
 * Suppose you have an **mxn** matrix **A** as show below:

 $$ A=\begin{pmatrix}